MalikTolegen/deeplab-sensor-fusion/README.md

 - Python 3.10+
 - PyTorch 2.0+
-- CUDA 12.2+ (for GPU acceleration)
+- CUDA 11.8+ (for GPU acceleration)
-- cuDNN 8.0+
-- NVIDIA GPU with at least 12GB VRAM (for training)
+- NVIDIA GPU with at least 16GB VRAM (recommended for batch size 12)

 ### Installation